János Bolyai: Legacy

-The Babeș-Bolyai University in Cluj-Napoca, that was established in 1959, bears his name, as does the János Bolyai Mathematical Institute at the University of Szeged.
+The Babeș-Bolyai University in Cluj-Napoca, that was established in 1959, bears his name, as does the professional society of Hungarian mathematicians, the János Bolyai Mathematical Institute, at the University of Szeged.
+There is also a mathematical award given out every five years, named the Bolyai Prize.
+Bolyai is a minor character in the 1969 science-fiction/fantasy story "Operation Changeling", where his unique abilities allow the protagonists to navigate the non-Euclidean geometry of Hell.

 The crater Bolyai on the Moon and 1441 Bolyai, a minor planet discovered in 1937, are also named after him.

-Several primary and secondary schools in the Carpathian Basin bear his name; for instance, Bolyai János Műszaki Szakközépiskola in Budapest, Bolyai János Gyakorló Általános Iskola és Gimnázium in Szombathely, and the Bolyai János Általános Iskola in Debrecen.
+Several primary and secondary schools in the Carpathian Basin also bear Bolyai's name; for instance, Bolyai János Műszaki Szakközépiskola in Budapest, Bolyai János Gyakorló Általános Iskola és Gimnázium in Szombathely, and the Bolyai János Általános Iskola in Debrecen.
 Streets in Budapest, Cluj-Napoca, and Timișoara are named after Bolyai.

-The professional society of Hungarian mathematicians bears his name.
-There is also a mathematical award given out every five years, named the Bolyai Prize.
-Bolyai is a minor character in the 1969 science-fiction/fantasy story "Operation Changeling", where his unique abilities allow the protagonists to navigate the non-Euclidean geometry of Hell.